 We may unintentionally infringe on the proprietary rights of others.

 Many lawsuits currently are being brought in the software industry alleging violation of intellectual property rights.
 Although we do not believe that we are infringing on any patent rights, patent holders may claim that we are doing so.
-Any such claim would likely be time-consuming and expensive to defend, particularly if we are unsuccessful, and could prevent us from selling our products or services.
+Any such claim would likely be time-consuming and expensive to defend, particularly if we are unsuccessful, and could prevent us from selling the products or services of our legacy business.
 In addition, we may also be forced to enter into costly and burdensome royalty and licensing agreements.

 Cyber Security - Risk 1